 Once you leave Skogafoss, you are heading only a few miles away to make the long trek to Iceland’s hidden airplane wreck.
 You used to be able to drive down the beach until you reached the wreck, but you are no longer able and must hike around 4 miles round trip.
 The hike is on flat ground and it is totally worth it to see a freaking airplane on a black sand beach!

 Make sure that you know what time the sun sets based on the time of year you are completing this 5 day Iceland itinerary so you aren’t stuck rushing your visit and hoping you don’t get stuck in the dark.
 We were only at this cool landmark for about 10 minutes total because we didn’t budget our time correctly.
 Don’t make the same mistake we did and be sure to factor enough time into your Iceland road trip itinearary to enjoy this unique site.

 Stop 4: Vik

 Spend the night in or near the town of Vik.
 There are small grocery stores and a gas station if you are looking to purchase affordable food to save some money while in Iceland.

 Highlights: Black sand beach, basalt columns, glaciers, Skaftafell National Park

 Day 3 of our Iceland road trip itinerary is what we call a “sleep when you die” day because you will be out and about from dawn-till-dusk!
-Speedy Icelandic road trips aren’t for the faint of heart!
+Jam-packed 5 day Iceland itineraries aren’t for the faint of heart!
 You will spend the morning admiring black sand and basalt, the afternoon checking out glaciers and lava fields, and the evening driving to the city of Hofn.
 It is a lot of work but you can totally make it happen if you only have 5 days in Iceland and want to see as much as possible!
 If you have a longer time to spend on an Iceland road trip itinerary, split this portion up into two or even three days!

 We were able to do all of this and more in the winter when it was completely dark by 7pm.
 If you are fortunate to visit during warmer months, you will have more than enough time before night falls.
 Anything you pass up on the way to Hofn you will catch on your way back to Reykjavik.
 Make sure to budget some time to get out of your car and admire the lava fields during this part of your Iceland Ring Road itinerary.

 Stop 1: Reynishverfi Basalt Column Beach